Brighton College: Activities

 In the 2025 A-level examinations Brighton College achieved 98% A*B, with 85% A*-A and 49% A*.
-In the 2025 GCSE examinations they scored 98% 9-7, with 64% awarded Grade 9.
+In the 2025 GCSE examinations they scored 98% 9–7, with 64% awarded Grade 9.
 Class sizes at GCSE average 18, and at A-level they average 8.
 26 subjects are offered at A-level.

 The school has an extensive co-curriculum provision, with the option of "over 100 clubs and activities" in which pupils may participate.
 This includes drama (with 15 productions a year), dance (7 styles of dance and 70 classes per week), music (22 music groups) and art.

 The school has an ethos of "sports for all" and offers a range sport choices.
 The major sports are athletics, cricket, netball and rugby.
 All pupils participate in games of their choice twice a week.
-The college was selected to provide training ground for Japan during the course of Rugby World Cup 2015.
-Going forward, England Head Coach Eddie Jones, Japan coach then, has hosted the elite player squad training camps at the college.
+The college was selected to provide a training ground for Japan during the course of Rugby World Cup 2015.
+England Head Coach Eddie Jones later hosted elite player squad training camps at the college.